About Bone Grafting

 If you lose teeth prematurely, the jawbone associated with the missing teeth undergoes a process known as disuse atrophy.
-Disuse atrophy is when bone that is supposed to support teeth, dentures, or dental implants is reabsorbed.
+Disuse atrophy is when the bone that is supposed to support teeth, dentures, or dental implants is reabsorbed.
 Therefore, the patient is left with poor quality and quantity of bone suitable for placement of dental implants, or fixed or removable appliances.

 With bone grafting, Dr. Noraian now has the opportunity to replace the missing bone.
 This procedure gives him the opportunity to place implants of proper length and width, provide a good base to support a denture, or provide more anatomically correct shapes for bridgework; all of which give you a chance to restore functionality and esthetic appearance.

 You should note that all of the donor tissue products used by Dr. Noraian follow the American Association of Tissue Banks (AATB) Protocol which assures the highest standard of tissue collection and safety.

 Autogenous bone grafts, also known as autografts, are made from your own bone, taken from somewhere else in the body.
 Dr. Noraian typically harvests this bone from the chin or the jaw.
 Autogenous bone grafts are advantageous in that the graft material is live bone, meaning it contains living cellular elements that enhance bone growth.